Classes and Workshops

 Why waste a good thing?
 Turn a liability into an asset by recycling organic waste to make a rich soil amendment.
 Learn the basics of enriching the earth and keeping good stuff out of the landfill at a composting or vermicomposting workshop!

-Green Cleaning Workshop – $20 fee for green cleaning kit.
+DIY Cleaning Workshop – $20 fee for DIY cleaning kit.
 Pre-registration required.

-Looking for the perfect holiday gift idea?
-Learn a number of ways to reduce toxic chemicals around your house, and take home your very own green cleaning kit!
+Save money and live healthier by making you own household cleaners!
+Learn a number of ways to reduce toxic chemicals around your house, and take home your very own DIY cleaning kit (these kits make great holiday gifts!).
 You’ll have all the tools you need to create a spotless, yet healthy, indoor environment.
-If you’re just interested in learning about toxics reduction and green cleaning techniques, but do not wish to take home a kit, you can attend the workshop for free.
+If you’re just interested in learning about DIY cleaning techniques, but do not wish to take home a kit, you can attend the workshop for FREE.

 Backyard Composting – FREE.
 Pre-registration required.